How to reclaim French VAT as a foreign company ?

 6. Verify that VAT paid in France is refundable

 It is obvious that you can reclaim French VAT only if it is refundable for the specific expenses incurred.
 Once more, only a tax expert can evaluate the refundability of VAT you have paid in France.

-For your information, French VAT is not refundable for the following expenses or situations:
+French VAT is refundable on the following business expenses: